benvillalobos/msbuildism/the-packaging-project/README.md

         <ProjectReference Include="../OtherLib/OtherLib.csproj" OutputItemType="OtherLibOutput" />
     </ItemGroup>
 ```

-Setting `OutputItemType="Foo"` places the build outputs of that `ProjectReference` **into a new item** named "Foo".
+Setting `OutputItemType="Foo"` tells the build to gather the build output of that `ProjectReference` **into a new item** named "Foo".
 Now, we have to insert this new item into `Content` during the build.
 Unfortunately (or fortunately), you can do this MANY ways to do this.

 I'll cover the two most common ways that, in combination, should give you enough flexibility to get your package built and packed properly.